AdobeDocs/analytics-platform.en/help/getting-started/cja-b2b-concepts-features.md

 ## Schemas

 The Customer Journey Analytics B2B Editior uses the [Adobe Experience Data Model (XDM)](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html) to standardize B2B data and define schemas for your B2B data.
-You can base your schemas on the [standard classes that are provided in Real-Time CDP B2B Edition](https://experienceleague.adobe.com/en/docs/experience-platform/rtcdp/schemas/b2b).
-Then follow the tutorial and use the scripts to generate the schemas.
-You do not have to be entitled to Real-Time CDP B2B Edition to make use of this documentation, tutorial or scripts.
+You can base your schemas on the [standard classes that are provided in Real-time CDP B2B Edition](https://experienceleague.adobe.com/en/docs/experience-platform/rtcdp/schemas/b2b) or you can use your own custom classes and schemas.
+The [use cases](/help/use-cases/b2b/b2b-edition/use-cases-overview.md) articles use Real-time CDP B2B Edition classes and schemas, however, a Real-time CDP B2B Edition license is not required to utilize the standard classes and schemas.

-Alternatively, you can use work with your own custom schemas that you have build to support your business-to-business use cases.

 ## Datasets